jezzsantos/saastack/README.md

 Are you about to build a new SaaS product from scratch?
 On .NET?

-Then, try starting with SaaStack codebase template.
+Then, try starting with the SaaStack codebase template.

-It is a complete template for building real-world, fully featured SaaS web products.
+It is a complete template for building real-world, fully-featured SaaS web products.

 Ready to build, test, and deploy into a cloud provider of your choice (e.g., Azure, AWS, Google Cloud, etc.)